 This is often achieved by focusing on reducing sales and servicing costs by introducing customer segmentation based on profitability and value, through to industrialising high touch processes through the introduction of self-service digital channels.

-New levels of industrialisation can be achieved through the use of new technology, from standardising enterprise applications, such as CRM, through to redesigning IT processes to make use of commodity based SAAS and cloud based technology.
+New levels of industrialisation can be achieved through the use of new technology, from standardising enterprise applications, such as CRM, through to redesigning IT processes to make use of commodity based SAAS (Software as a Service) and cloud based technology.

 In one of the biggest examples of standardisation and virtualisation to date, BBVA, the Spanish bank, migrated all of its 110,000 employees across 26 counties onto Google Apps to drive increased efficiency and innovation for its global workforce.